musicollator/bwv-siegel/README.md

 ## 🎼 About

-Inspired by Bach's mathematical precision and the beauty of light refraction in physics.
-The Siegel seals dance according to quantized physics rules, creating mesmerizing patterns that combine art, mathematics, and science.
+Inspired by Bach's mathematical precision and geometric beauty.
+The Siegel seals dance according to quantized movement rules, creating mesmerizing patterns that combine art, mathematics, and elegant animation.

 ---

-**Made with ❤️ and ⚡ by the Christophe Thiebaud and https://claude.ai/*
+**Made with ❤️ and ⚡ by Christophe Thiebaud and Claude.ai**